 You may withdraw your permission for treatment at any time before the procedure.
 If you choose to refuse treatment that your doctor considers necessary, you need to sign a form stating that you do not want to accept treatment and that you accept any consequences.
-This treatment consent form will release the Hospital from any liability caused by your refusal.
+This treatment consent form will release the hospital from any liability caused by your refusal.
 We encourage you to ask any questions you may have.
 Our staff will be glad to help you.

-Prior to admission, completion of the Recommendation for Admission paperwork has enabled us to assess you pre-surgery in the Pre-Admission Clinic to support your stay in hospital, and prepare you for your transfer of care to your family or community support including your general practitioner.
+Completing the 'Recommendation for Admission' paperwork prior to admission enables us to assess you pre-surgery in the Pre-Admission Clinic.
+This means we can support your stay in hospital and prepare you for your transfer of care to your family or community support, including your general practitioner.